 To be sure having two songs by Paolo Conte on the list could be considered cheating.
 However, I bet you’ve heard of both even if you don’t speak Italian.

-10. “El Diablo” by Famous Italian Rock Band Litfiba
+“El Diablo” by Litfiba, One of Italy’s Most Famous Rock Bands

 Litfiba has rocked Italy since the early 80s.
 What’s more, “Heroes in the Wind,” “Istanbul,” and “Apapaia” brought the Italian language of rock throughout Europe.